cloudquery/cloudquery/website/tables/k8s/k8s_core_resource_quotas.md

 # Table: k8s_core_resource_quotas

-This table shows data for K8s Core Resource Quotas.
+This table shows data for Kubernetes (K8s) Core Resource Quotas.

 The primary key for this table is **uid**.